OSATeam-GitHub/Project-OSA-CanSat-2020-2021/README.md

 Both the main casing body ( main-mid ) and the electronic case are designed to be printed without any supports.
 They don't require as high precision as the carousel does.

 ## Electronic design
+OSA is powered by the CanSat kit, therefore it’s fully compatible with Arduino.
+Currently, we are working on a new PCB board for OSA.
+We will upload the design with the scheme soon.

 ## OSA software
 Due to the OSA brain, OSA OS is an Arduino code.
 To make the code clean we wrote a library for controlling all OSA systems.